Mruzik1/Genetic-Neural-Network/README.md

     As a fitness function I use Cross Entropy Loss that belongs to the NN class (cross_entropy method).

 ## Visualized Evolving Process
-Some plotting to demonstrate a decision boundary while evolving.
+Some plotting to demonstrate a decision boundary during the evolving process.
 - **Generations:** *35*
 - **Pop size:** *30*
 - **Selector (how many individuals will be substituted):** *15*